Candidate: Haley S. Ball

 Arrange a department visit by calling the us at 703-993-1070, Monday through Friday, 9:00am to 5:00pm.

-The Department of Chemistry & Biochemistry offers not only undergraduate programs leading to the BA and BS degree in Chemistry with optional concentrations in Biochemistry, but also a five-year BS/Accelerated MS degree.
+The Department of Chemistry & Biochemistry offers not only undergraduate programs leading to the BA and BS degree in Chemistry with optional concentrations in Biochemistry, Analytical Chemistry, and Environmental Chemistry, but also a five-year BS/Accelerated MS degree.

 Our comprehensive undergraduate education in chemistry is designed to prepare students for professional careers in chemistry and for advanced studies in chemistry and chemistry-related areas such as environmental science, material science, biochemistry, medicinal chemistry, geochemistry, chemical waste management, pharmacy, forensic chemistry, and chemical engineering.

 Students planning medical, dental, or veterinary careers may meet the requirements of these professional schools by majoring in chemistry.

 The department’s graduate programs provide advanced training for students who are recent college graduates, professionals in teaching, or technical workers in local research organizations.
 Students select a specialization from the fields of analytical, biological, environmental, inorganic, organic, physical, or computational chemistry.

 The graduate chemistry courses for these programs are usually offered during the late afternoon or evening hours for the convenience of students who are employed full-time.

 Graduate fellowships and teaching/research assistantships are available to the most qualified of students.

 A minimum grade of C is required in all prerequisite chemistry courses.
 Students failing to meet a prerequisite will get a registration error message that reads “PREREQ and TEST SCORE-ERROR” when attempting to register for advanced courses.

 - Electroanalytical Chemistry